khaled-hamam/design-patterns-explained/library/solid-principles/single-responsibility.md

 There should never be more than one reason for a class to change.

 **Wikipedia's Definition:**
-every module, class, or function should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.
+Every module, class, or function should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.

 - Requirements changes typically map to responsibilities
 - More responsibilities in a class == The class is more likely to have changes